-As a reminder, OKRs are designed to be stretch goals that are set and adjusted frequently (generally, hitting 60-70% of an OKR is considered a success).
-As such, many businesses that use this approach to goaling roll out new OKRs at the end of the quarter and track progress over a three month period to assess whether a goal stills serves the greater company vision.
+Remember: OKRs are stretch goals, to set and adjusted frequently.
+Generally, hitting 60-70% of an OKR is considered a success.
+To use this goaling approach, try rolling out new OKRs at the end of the quarter.
+Then, track progress over a three-month period to assess whether a goal stills serves the greater company vision.

 And because OKRs are inherently difficult to achieve, it’s worth setting proper expectations with your team the first time you create goals together.
-Particularly for employees who strive for perfection, it’s worth remembering that this approach to goal setting should push us out of our comfort zones and encourage us to think big.
+Particularly for employees who strive for perfection, remember this approach to goal setting should push us out of our comfort zones and encourage us to think big.

 Use recognition to fill the gap

 How do you let team members who need to hit 100% of a goal know they’re doing well with the OKR method?
 It’s simple — you recognize them.
-OKRs thrive in an environment where recognition is given and received, whether it be recognition from an executive or another coworker.
-Studies show a whopping 70% of employees say that motivation and morale would improve “massively” if managers said thank you more often.
+OKRs thrive in an environment where recognition is given and received, whether from an executive or another coworker.
+In fact, studies show a whopping 70% of employees say that motivation and morale would improve “massively” if managers said thank you more often.

 Remember: OKRs impact the bottom line

-Retail giant Sears held a study to measure the impact of OKRs on their bottom-line.
-In the study, they asked 20,000 employees to use OKRs to write their goals.
+In a study, retail giant Sears asked 20,000 employees to use OKRs to write their goals.
 The result?
-For the group who used OKRs, Sears saw an increase in their average sales per hour from $14.44 per hour to $15.67, or an average increase of 8.5%.
+The group who used OKRs saw an increase in average sales per hour from $14.44 per hour to $15.67, or an average increase of 8.5%.

-Moreover, years of research also supports the theory that goal-setting works — Dr. Gail Matthews, an expert in the field of goal-setting, found that people are 42% more likely to achieve their goals if they simply write them down on a regular basis.
+Years of research supports the theory that goal-setting works.
+In fact, Dr. Gail Matthews, an expert in the field of goal-setting, found that people are 42% more likely to achieve their goals if they simply write them down on a regular basis.

 Align individual, team, and company goals with OKRs